Orders on trees and free products of left-ordered groups: Introduction

 In 1949, A. A. Vinogradov~\cite{vinogradov:ordered} used groups of positive units of ordered rings to prove

 In 1977, D. S. Passman~\cite[Theorem 13.2.7]{passman:group-rings} made it explicit that Vinogradov's argument also shows

 In 1967, R. E. Johnson~\cite{johnson:ordered} simplified Vinogradov's proof of~(*) by using different ordered rings.
-In 1972, C.~Holland and E.~Scrimger~\cite[Theorem 3.1]{holland-scrimger:ordered} made it explicit that Johnson's argument shows~($\dag$); this seems to be the first place where~($\dag$) was stated.
+In 1972, C.~Holland and E.~Scrimger~\cite[Theorem 3.1]{holland-scrimger:ordered} made it explicit that Johnson's argument shows~($\dag$), while~R.~G.~Burns and V.~W.~D.~Hale ~\cite[first paragraph]{burns-hale:group-rings} proved~($\dag$) by using the freeness of the kernel of the natural map from a free product to a direct product.
+In 1990, G. M. Bergman~\cite[Theorem 16]{bergman:ordered} further simplified Vinogradov's proof of~(*) by using different ordered rings.